arkency/posts/posts/2015-10-16-advantages-of-working-on-a-legacy-rails-application.md

 ---
-title: "Advantages of working on a legacy application"
 created_at: 2015-10-20 11:17:21 +0200
 publish: true
 author: Robert Pankowecki
 tags: [ 'legacy', 'rails' ]
 newsletter: fearless_refactoring_main
 ---

+# Advantages of working on a legacy application

 Are there any advantages of working on such an application?
 Would you rather prefer working on a greenfield?